⚡ Key Takeaways

 I already have some loft insulation — do I still qualify?

-Yes.
-If your existing loft insulation is below the recommended 300mm depth, you can receive a free top-up through GBIS.
+Possibly through current insulation routes.
+If your existing loft insulation is below recommended depth, an installer can confirm whether ECO4, LA Flex, Warm Homes or supplier-led support is available.
 Many older homes have only 100-150mm of insulation, well below current standards.

 Will insulation cause damp or condensation?